OpenMoonRay/openmoonray-docs/docs/moonray/light-filters/BarnDoorLightFilter.md

   - orthographic = 1

-  projection type used to map points to the flap opening. perspective has a focal point, while orthographic does not.
+  <p>projection type used to map points to the flap opening. perspective has a focal point, while orthographic does not.<\p>

   <h3>projector_width</h3>